godotengine/godot-docs/classes/class_fontfile.rst

 - void **set_oversampling** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_oversampling** **(** **)**

-Font oversampling factor, if set to ``0.0`` global oversampling factor is used instead.
-Used by dynamic fonts only.
+Font oversampling factor.
+If set to ``0.0``, the global oversampling factor is used instead.
+Used by dynamic fonts only (MSDF fonts ignore oversampling).

 .. rst-class:: classref-item-separator